Featuring the Graphical Automated Interface Assembly Line – Clone, Tweak, Test and Go!

 Step 4 – Choose the Listener and any Processors Required

 Next, you need to establish connectivity with the Source System.
 PilotFish retrieves data from the Source System using a component called a Listener.
-This Listener communicates with the Source System either by polling at scheduled intervals or receiving data real-time.
+This Listener communicates with the Source System either by polling at scheduled intervals or receiving data in real time.
 Select the Listener stage to open the Listener configuration panel.
 PilotFish comes pre-bundled with 40+ Listeners, capable of handling virtually any connectivity option that you might need.

 For example, select the Directory/File (I) Listener.
 After the panel opens, change the default Listener name to “Accept Billing Extract” (J) and set the polling at 10 seconds (K).
 Next, click the ellipsis (…) button to select the polling directory.
 You’ll need to paste in the path (L) to where the files you want to read in are located.

 After adding a Listener, Processors can be configured to perform data manipulation on any message/files received.
 Processors are general-purpose “widgets” that can perform a variety of tasks.
 You can use a Processor to add decryption, perform authentication or validation.
-Scroll to choose from nearly 100 processors, or add your own using our open API.
+Scroll to choose from 130+ Processors, or add your own using our open API.
 For this interface, no Processors are needed, so you may move on to the next stage.

 Step 5 – Transform the Source Data to a Common Standard